|

 morning the Batcave computers downloaded massive amounts of information from

-data through a complex series of filtering and sorting routines designed to
+the data through a complex series of filtering and sorting routines designed

 It immediately alerted Bruce when a foreign